Wednesday, August 13, 2025

-My Realization of Self and God (updated 3/3/25)
+My Realization of Self and God

 I never thought much of my spirituality and how it affected the people around me.
 Especially my family, relatives and friends.
 I always thought it was strictly between myself and God; at least that is what I was taught in a Baptist Church, that is: My belief in God was between me and God, it didn't involve anyone else.
 Growing up as a young boy no one ever called me a name, or degraded me in any way because of my "religion" or my "religious practices."
 I never had to defend myself against harsh religious comments.
-I can't say that we all "respected" each other's religion; Sixth grade and below, we didn't really understand things such as respect and religion; Seventh grade and above; guys were more interested in girls and cars and girls were more interested in guys and their cars.
+I can't say that we all "respected" each other's religion; about sixth grade and below, we didn't really understand things such as respect and religion; Seventh grade and above; guys were more interested in girls and cars and girls were more interested in guys and their cars.
 Religion wasn't one of the personal characteristics we were interested in.
 As an adult however, it seams to be just the opposite.
 Religion and the religious practices of a person are very important to that person's family.
 Sometimes a change in a person's religion or religious practices causes such an outrage in that person's family that the person becomes ostracized from his or her family.
+I guess some families toss out

 Nothing, could be further from the truth.
 Catholics do not worship idols.
 We worship the way Jesus did, through prayer and living life according to the law as set down in the 10 Commandments.
 The “Mass” began when early Christians gathered together in their homes to share a meal in memory of Jesus, as he had asked them to do on the night before he died (“The Last Supper”).
 There is no "obligation," we attend Mass because we love God.
 We Catholics get together to pray, read the Scriptures, and share the meal as it is written in Acts 2:42-47: